Near-Term Fermionic Simulation with Subspace Noise Tailored Quantum Error Mitigation

 We investigate the relative performance of SNT, PEC and SV in terms of their gate fidelity and shot budget requirements for the Trotterized time evolution of the spin-$1/2$ Fermi-Hubbard model (FHM) and find that the relative performance of the three QEM techniques depends largely on the choice of fermion-to-qubit encoding which directly affects the fraction of detectable errors in PS and SNT.
 Besides JW, we consider four different local fermion-to-qubit encodings \cite{verstraete2005mapping, Kitaev_2006, Derby_2021, chien_2022, Algaba_2024, simkovic_2024, LE}, and find a rich \emph{state diagram} of optimal encoding plus QEM technique combinations with respect to hardware characteristics, the fermionic lattice size, and dimensionality.

 To delineate the limits of near-term quantum simulation of fermionic many-body systems we consider the time evolution of the 2D FHM on a square lattice whilst allowing for a shot budget corresponding to roughly 12 hours of computation \cite{O_Brien_2023} on superconducting quantum hardware \cite{fruitwala_2024_FPGA_RC}.
 These results are presented in Fig.~\ref{fig:1}, from which it is clear that SNT greatly extends the reach of noisy hardware compared to its constituents.
-More specifically, the smallest problem at which a quantum computer might outperform its classical counterparts is found to be a $6\times 6$ fermionic lattice with approximately 15 Trotter steps (marked with a star, see ``Supplementary Information'' (SI) for more information)\cite{Schollwoeck_2011_dmrg, Paeckel_2019, thompson2025_fermioniq}, and requiring TQG fidelities of about $99.95\%$ to achieve a root-mean-square-error (RMSE) of $5\%$ (see Fig.~\ref{fig:1}b) for the evaluation of a Pauli observable.
-In this regime, SNT requires around $10^6$ times fewer circuit executions compared to PEC and is able to achieve the same error as SV at an almost 2 times larger TQG infidelity.
+Fig.~\ref{fig:1} also shows the approximate reach of current classical methods, based on the arguments presented in Supplementary Note 1.
+Because classical methods are continually evolving and are constrained by different factors than quantum computers, such as e.g. the weight of the observable or the number of fermions in the lattice, these limitations give rise to a transition region rather than a well-defined boundary.
+To calculate the resource requirements of SNT for a representative point of a problem size in this transition region, we choose a $6\times6$ lattice with 15 Trotter steps (indicated with a star).
+At this point, SNT requires a TQG fidelity of $99.95\%$ to achieve a root-mean-square-error (RMSE) of $5\%$ (see Fig.~\ref{fig:1}b) for the evaluation of a Pauli observable.
+This is around $10^6$ times fewer circuit executions compared to PEC and an almost 2 times larger TQG infidelity compared to SV.
 These results significantly relax the hardware requirements from previous estimates \cite{O_Brien_2023} and may be used to guide future quantum hardware development and experiments.